timheilman/latin/README.md

 non-Text fields) or ignored (when all fields from the candidate import note are identical to all fields in an existing note).
-These two features enable the bulk-add, remove, and edit features (on non-Text fields only) because these canonical tsv files can be processed with common text-processing utilities like awk and emacs keyboard macros (among many more), and so long as the Text field remains the same, the updates to non-Text fields will be reflected upon reimport.
+These two features enable the bulk-add, remove, and edit features (on non-Text fields only) because these canonical TSV files can be processed with common text-processing utilities like awk and emacs keyboard macros (among many more), and so long as the Text field remains the same, the updates to non-Text fields will be reflected upon reimport.
 I've used